Dog diarrhoea: When should you talk to your vet about runny poop?

 There are lots of causes of diarrhoea in dogs, and so the list would be exhaustive.
 Keeping it simple, the most common causes of diarrhoea include:

-• “dietary indiscretion” (dogs eating things that they shouldn’t do)
+- dietary indiscretion: dogs eating things that they shouldn’t

-• foreign bodies (eating things that cannot pass through).
+- foreign bodies: eating things that cannot pass through their system

-Disease to your dog’s liver, kidney, pancreas, or the adrenal glands can also cause diarrhoea symptoms, however these are not as common.
+- Disease to your dog’s liver, kidney, pancreas, or adrenal glands: These can also cause diarrhoea symptoms, however these are not as common.

 How to stop diarrhoea in dogs